skriptum/quarto_site/blog/capitalorder/index.md

 *Note: This review was first published on the [Rethinking Economics International Blog](https://www.rethinkeconomics.org/2023/04/25/the-dark-intellectual-traditions-of-austerity/) on 25th of April.*

-To understand how austerity came about, Mattei begins much earlier than most economic historians, taking us to Britain and Italy in the aftermath of World War I. There, after the wartime directed economy had shown people that capitalism wasn't inevitable, a revolutionary atmosphere grew.
+***To understand how austerity came about***, Mattei begins much earlier than most economic historians, taking us to Britain and Italy in the aftermath of World War I. There, after the wartime directed economy had shown people that capitalism wasn't inevitable, a revolutionary atmosphere grew.
 Workers' collectives took over factories, the labour movement grew and strikes were on the rise.

 > Framing monetary policy as a war effort has been part of the playbook for instituting austerity policies for over a century